Aur3SoRed/4-forum/pseudo-code.md

 [X] Do a 'hello world' page

-[] Organize a Kanban
+[X] Organize a first Kanban

 [] Distribute the work for today's afternoon

-[] Do the access, git clone and Kanban for the three
+[X] Do the access, git clone and Kanban for the three

+## 8D AFTERNOON

+After the first rendez-vous we have a lot of questions, but our max answer it's KISS: keep it simple, stupid!
+We do the wireframes for having a little structure of the project, it's only a aproximation.

+[X] Do wireframes

+[] install dependencies

+[] Construct first version general server

+[] Incorporate middlewares

+[] Incorporate logger